markrebec/excursion/README.md

 <%= link_to "ban this user", admin_app.ban_user_url(@user) %>
 ```

 The namespaced url helpers work just like rails built-in helpers, and (using the default configuration) every time an application initializes it will update it's routing table in the pool, so you don't have to worry about maintaining hardcoded paths in your applications.

-Of course, if you change the **name** of the route, you'll still have to update any calls to the namespaced url helper for that route in any apps that use it (just like you would need to update calls to the standard url helpers within the app where you're making that change).
-But, when you do make those changes, excursion will complain with a `NoMethodError` just like rails' built-in url helpers would, letting you know what needs to be changed rather than relying on smoke tests or QA to find dead links.
+Of course, if you change the **name** of the route you'll still have to update any calls to the namespaced `*_url` helpers for that route wherever you're using it, just like you would need to update calls to rails' built-in `*_url` helpers - but when you do make those changes, excursion will complain with a `NoMethodError` just like rails' built-in url helpers would, letting you know what needs to be changed rather than relying on smoke tests or QA to find dead links.

-The helper methods are also extremely handy for shared controllers and views - If you've got multiple apps sharing a layout or some partials via an engine or gem, using the namespaced url helpers ensures links will always point to the correct place no matter what app is currently rendering the template.
+The helper methods are also extremely handy for shared controllers and views.
+If you've got multiple apps sharing a layout or some templates or partials via a common gem, using the namespaced url helpers within those shared templates ensures links will always point to the correct place no matter what app is currently rendering them.

+##### CORS support and javascript helpers

+Excursion also provides support for two additional common conerns when navigating cross-application routes: CORS requests and javascript url helpers.
+You may optionally include the excursion javascript helpers in your templates, which will provide you with url helper methods in your client-side javascript for all applications in the route pool.
+And because if you're using the javascript url helpers, it's likely you're making cross-origin XHR requests, excursion also includes optional support for CORS headers and `OPTIONS` requests, with configuration options to control access to your resources.

 #### A note about `:format` support

 Basically, it's not supported right now.
-Unfortunately excursion currently does not support passing a format to it's url helpers, and the `:format` path part is stripped completely from the returned url.

 The issue is being addressed, and you can take a look at [Issue #1](https://github.com/markrebec/excursion/issues/1) for more details or if you'd like to try to help out.